 If you just have one sides’ wheels moving, your story goes in circles.
 But if both sides are rolling, your story will always push forward.

 So how can you use the types of conflict to push your story forward?

-As I mentioned prior, you want to get internal conflict and external conflict working in tandem.
+As I mentioned prior, you want to get everything working in tandem.

-So, in every scene, ask yourself, how does this work with internal and external conflict?
+So, in every scene, ask yourself, how does this work with the conflict I'm writing?

 Let’s take a look at a few scenes and examine the fact.

 In the final scene of The Good, The Bad, and The Ugly, we have a gunfight going on.
 But as the camera spins, so do the characters’ insides.

 This whole movie is about trust and greed.
 Can you trust someone who is greedy?
 Is there honor among thieves?
 What does it mean to be a good person?

 So here, you have the obvious external threat from the guns and internal issues from the hearts of the men who wield them.

 What about a comedy?